The-DarkStar-Project/asteroid/README.md

                         Time limit for the Katana scan -H HEADERS, --headers HEADERS
                         Headers to use
-  --proxy PROXY         HTTP/SOCKS5 proxy to use for the requests --dont-scan DONT_SCAN
+  --dont-scan DONT_SCAN
                         Do not scan URLs matching this regex